 - A. Once a fiduciary has been appointed by the court in decedent's estates, conservatorships of an estate, and guardianships of an estate, the entire proceeding may not be dismissed except upon duly noticed petition and order of the court.
 If a fiduciary has not yet been appointed, refer to item C. - B. Once a fiduciary has been appointed by the court in conservatorships of the person and guardianships of the person, unless the matter has terminated by operation of law, the entire proceeding may not be dismissed except upon duly noticed petition and order of the court.
 If a fiduciary has not yet been appointed, refer to item C. - C. Petitions may be dismissed only upon an order of the court.
-Such order shall be made upon oral request prior to commencement of trial, with such notice as the court requires; or by noticed petition, which may be submitted to the court ex parte with proper notice. - D. Individuals may be dismissed from a petition or proceeding upon the submission of Judicial Council form CIV-110-Request for Dismissal and upon approval of the assigned Judicial Officer.
+Such order shall be made upon oral request prior to commencement of trial, with such notice as the court requires; or by stipulation signed by the parties and presented to the court; or by noticed petition, which may be submitted to the court ex parte with proper notice. - D. Individuals may be dismissed from a petition or proceeding upon the submission of Judicial Council form CIV-110-Request for Dismissal and upon approval of the assigned Judicial Officer.
 Alternatively, such requests can be made orally, prior to commencement of trial with such notice as the court requires. - E. Objections and Responses.
 An objection and/or response may be withdrawn by the party originally filing it upon filing of a verified statement of withdrawal, and providing notice of such withdrawal to all persons entitled to notice of the original filing.

 (Renum.
 7/1/2001; Renum.
 1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. & Renum.
 1/1/2011; Rev. 1/1/2013; Rev. & Renum.
-1/1/2014)
+1/1/2014; Rev. 1/1/2015.)